suvalavala/llm-logic-kb/README.md

-# Logic-LM Task 5: Neuro-Symbolic Reasoning Demo
+# Logic-LM Task 5

-This repository contains my implementation for Task 5, where I adapted CIFAR-10 labels into a symbolic knowledge base and used a simple logic solver to answer reasoning questions.

-- All code and results are in `logic_lm_task5_colab.ipynb`.
-- Open the notebook in Google Colab for best results.
+This project is a simplified reimplementation of the Logic-LM pipeline using a real LLM (Together AI Llama-3) and a symbolic logic solver.